-(This section should comprise up to 10 pages, reflecting the complexity and duration of the project, and can be replaced by a short summary plus an existing scientific report on the project.)
+This section should comprise 1 to 8 pages and can be replaced by a short summary plus an existing scientific report on the project

 This project is a based on a successful previous special project (Seasonal forecasts of the 20th Century: Reliability, attribution and the impact of stochastic perturbations) which ended in 2016.
 The aim of the previous project was to generate, for the first time, an atmosphere-only seasonal hindcast data set that was substantially longer in the hindcast period covered than what is usually the case.
 We performed atmospheric seasonal hindcasts experiments with the ECMWF atmospheric seasonal forecast model (IFS cycle 41R1) over the period 1900 to 2010 for several start dates around the year.
 The forecasts were initialised with ECMWF's atmospheric reanalysis of the 20th Century ERA-20C.